Blendify/blender-manual/blender_docs/manual/compositing/types/color/rgb_curves.rst

    RGB Curves Node.

-This node allows color corrections for each color channel and levels adjustments in the compositing context.
+The *RGB Curves Node* allows color corrections for each color channel and levels adjustments in the compositing context.

 Inputs